 It is not mandatory.
 Cyanoacrylates cure on their own by reacting with ambient moisture.
 The cyanoacrylate accelerator spray is used when you need an instant bond or when working with very dry or low-reactivity surfaces where natural curing would be too slow.

-No. The accelerator and the cyanoacrylate must be applied to separate surfaces.
+No. The accelerator and the cyanoacrylate must be applied to different surfaces.
 If you mix them on the same side before joining, the cyanoacrylate will set before you can position the parts and the bond will be poor or non-existent.

 How long do I have to join the parts after applying the accelerator?